SmartCorrelatedSelection#

 will retain

-the one with:
+the variable with:

 the highest variance